mkavulich/ccpp-doc/CCPPtechnical/source/AddingNewSchemes.rst

      .. note:: The instructions in this chapter assume the user is implementing this scheme in the CCPP Single-Column model (SCM).
 Other host model variables can be found in different files; see :numref:`Chapter %s <Host-side Coding>` for details

 If an input variable needed by the scheme is not available, first consider if it can be calculated from the existing CCPP variables.
 If so, an :term:`interstitial scheme` (such as ``schemename_pre``; see  :numref:`Chapter %s <CompliantPhysParams>` for more details) can be created to calculate the variable(s).
-If this path is taken, the variable must be defined (but not initialized) in the host model, as the memory for this variable must be allocated by the host.
+If this path is taken, the variable must be defined (but not initialized) in the :term:`host model`, as the memory for this variable must be allocated by the host.
 Instructions for how to add variables on the host model side can be found in :numref:`Chapter %s <Host-side Coding>`.

      .. note:: The CCPP Framework is capable of performing automatic unit conversions between variables provided by the host model and variables required by the new scheme.
 See :numref:`Section %s <AutomaticUnitConversions>` for details.

-If an entirely new variable needs to be added, consult the CCPP standard names dictionary and the rules for creating new standard names at https://github.com/escomp/CCPPStandardNames.
+If an entirely new variable needs to be added, consult the CCPP standard names dictionary and the rules for creating new :term:`standard names <standard name>` at https://github.com/escomp/CCPPStandardNames.
 If in doubt, use the GitHub discussions page in the CCPP Framework repository (https://github.com/ncar/ccpp-framework) to discuss the suggested new standard name(s) with the CCPP developers.

      .. note:: It is important to keep in mind that not all data types are persistent in memory.
 If the value of a variable must be remembered from one call to the next, it should not be in the interstitial or diagnostic data types.
 Most variables in the interstitial data type are reset (to zero or other initial values) at the beginning of a physics :term:`group` and do not persist from one :term:`set` to another or from one group to another.
 The diagnostic data type is periodically reset because it is used to accumulate variables for given time intervals.
 However, there is a small subset of interstitial variables that are set at creation time and are not reset; these are typically dimensions used in other interstitial variables.